lscope/python-kafka-template/README.md

 ## How to use it

+> ⚠️ The standard configuration doesn't work for ARM64 architectures.
+If it's your case, before configure the environment, change the zookeper image in the `compose.yaml` file

 ### Local

 To start using this repo on your PC, move yourself throughout terminal inside main folder and easily run the command: